phonemica/needhammuishaung/README.md

 If you use these data please cite
 - the original source
   > van Dam, Kellen Parker & Wanglung Kelim Mossang.
 (2025).
 'A Classified Account of J. F. Needham’s A Collection of A Few Môshâng Naga Words'.
 Journal of Asian and African Studies.
-No. 109.
-Tokyo: Research Institute for Languages and Cultures of Asia and Africa (ILCAA), Tokyo University of Foreign Studies
+No. 109. pp. 111-145.
+Tokyo: Research Institute for Languages and Cultures of Asia and Africa (ILCAA), Tokyo University of Foreign Studies https://doi.org/10.57275/ilcaajaas.2025.109_111
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description